oceanlau/garbage/ComputerNetworks/README.md

     -   Reserving channel (optional): handling the hidden terminal problem.
 -   Frame:
     -   4 MAC addresses: receiver host or AP, sender host or AP, router interface to AP, address in ad-hoc mode.
 Compared to switch, AP is not transparent (Has MAC address).

+### 802.15 (Bluetooth)

+-   Infrastructure: Ad-hoc net.
+Master/slaves/parked(inactive) devices within a local net.

+### Cellular Net

+-   Infrastructure: Cell (Base station + mobile users), mobile switching center, etc.
+-   Combined FDMA/TDMA/CDMA to support more users
+-   2G (Voice), 3G (Voice + data), 4G (All IP)

+### Handling Mobility

+-   How:
+    -   Do nothing and let routing handle it: not scalable, too many losses.
+    -   Indirect routing (often used): Inform home agent about host's new address when host move to another network and let the home agent and foreign agent forward data to it.
+Longer delay.
+    -   Direct routing: Correspondent agent get the new address of a host from home agent and directly connect to it.
+Shorter delay but 'unfair' (too much work) to the correspondent agent.
+-   Mobile IP: Implements indirect routing above.
+-   Cellular net (GSM): Also indirect routing.
+Roaming address is acquired by querying the cellular net provider.
+    -   Handoff: Base stations, host and cellular net provider coordinate to serve a moving host.